facing-dev/vue-facing-decorator/docs/en/quick-start/quick-start.md

 ### In vue Single-File components

-In common used vue Single-File components(`.vue` files), the default exported vue option component should be replaced by class component.
+In common used vue Single-File components(`.vue` files), the default exported vue options API should be replaced by class component.

 [](./code-how-to-use-sfc.vue ':include :type=code text')